prooph/event-store/docs/repositories.md

   - defaults to `popRecordedEvents`
   - with this method the `ConfigurableAggregateTranslator` requests the latest recorded events from your aggregate
   - the aggregate should also clear its internal event cache before returning the events as no additional method is invoked to do so
-- `applyStreamEvents`
+- `replayStreamEvents`
-  - defaults to `apply`
+  - defaults to `replay`
-  - used in case the repository loaded a snapshot and needs to apply newer events
+  - used in case the repository loaded a snapshot and needs to replay newer events
 - `$staticReconstituteFromHistoryMethodName`
   - defaults to `reconstituteFromHistory`
   - like indicated in the parameter name the referenced method must be static (a named constructor) which must return an instance of the aggregate with all events replayed